-This conflict of interest policy will be published on the internet in the About Us menu/ Corporate Governance submenu on the website www.rcm.at.
+This conflict of interest policy will be published on the internet in the Corporate Governance submenu on the website www.rcm.at.
 Where necessary, the current policy is reviewed for its up-to-dateness on the spot; otherwise, it is reviewed at least once a year.

-3. Engagement policy including principles of the exercising of voting rights
+4. Engagement policy including principles of the exercising of voting rights